-Explore a natural paradise as you hike into the rainforest along a challenging trek across the river rocks.
+Explore one of the most beautiful places to visit in Vietnam as you hike into the rainforest along a challenging trek across the river rocks.
 Your efforts will lead you to an idyllic pool of water and a waterfall.
 The first tier of falls is the most popular and picturesque, as well as the most accessible.
 Swim in the cool river to the sound of the waterfalls, and enjoy a picnic in the natural setting.

 Reunification Palace, Vietnam

 Located in Ho Chi Minh City’s center, the Reunification Palace is a lesson in history and a very popular architectural landmark.
 Constructed in 1962, the former Norodom Palace existed on the same site before protestors succeeded in demolishing the structure in the 1950s.

 Also known as Independence Palace, you’ll explore a site that housed the President of South Vietnam during the Vietnam War and saw major changes within Vietnam’s largest city.
 View abundant historical artifacts, including paintings and photographs, as you learn about the historical significance of this landmark building within the palace’s evolution exhibit.